Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Can Someone See Your Internet History If You Use Their WiFi?

 Callum Tennent oversees how we test and review VPN services.
 He's a member of the IAPP, and his VPN advice has featured in Forbes and the Internet Society.
+Read full bio

 This includes the web pages you visit and their URLs, your search history, the apps you’ve used, and how much time you spend on each website.

-In this guide, we’ll explain what kind of information is visible to WiFi owners via the router’s logs and the WiFi bill.
-You’ll also learn how to delete or hide your internet activity so you can protect your privacy even on someone else’s WiFi network.
+In this guide, we’ll explain what kind of information WiFi owners can see via the router’s logs and the WiFi bill.

-Can the WiFi Owner See The Websites You Visit?
+Can the WiFi Owner See the Websites You Visit?

 If you connect your device to someone else’s WiFi network, they can see your browsing activity and internet history on that network by checking the WiFi router’s logs.